smbape/lua-opencv/docs/hosting-you-own-binary-rocks-Linux.md

-# Hosting you own binary rocks on Windows
+# Hosting you own binary rocks on Linux

 ## Table Of Contents